cgwire/kitsu/docs/nft/README.md

-With the **Type** option you can choose how you want to store your information:
+With the **Type** option, you can choose how you want to store your information:
 - a free **Text**,
 - a **Number**,
 - a **Checkbox**,